I like Python’s Bottle/Flask development loop: change code, hit refresh, keep moving.

 static std::unique_ptr<HelloPlugin> plugin;

-extern "C" ThorsAnvil::ThorsMug::MugPlugin* mugCreateInstance(char const* )
+extern "C" ThorsAnvil::ThorsMug::MugPlugin* mugCreateInstance(int init, char const* /*config*/)

 {